coderavine/sparta/docs/different.md

-#Url Validator
+#Different Validator

-This validator can be used to ensure that the given value is a valid __URL__.
+This validator can be used to ensure that the given field under validation must have a different value than another specified field.

 [**Back to Validators List**](./reference.md#validators-list)